MicrosoftDocs/power-automate-docs/articles/getting-started.md

 ﻿---
-title: Get started with Power Automate (contains video)
+title: Get started with Power Automate
 description: Learn how to navigate the Power automate home page.
 author: jamiemwork
 contributors: